rossant/website/content/2015-compiler-data-visualization.md

 ### Optimal performance with C++

 Being a pure Python library, VisPy needs to resort to many tricks to achieve good performance.
 For example, every OpenGL call is quite expensive, because of the driver overhead, but also because of the Python bindings.
-For this reason, we need to batch on the GPU as many calls as possible.
-This is the main motivation for *collections*, where severaly independent but similar items are concatenated together and rendered at once on the GPU.
+For this reason, we need to batch as many calls as possible on the GPU.
+This is the main motivation for the *collections* API, where severaly independent but similar items are concatenated together and rendered at once on the GPU.
 This is a somewhat complex system.

 With a C++ engine and Vulkan command buffers, implementing collections might be unnecessary.
 We could still batch-rendering calls, but on the CPU instead of on the GPU, which is much easier.
 Performance might be similar than VisPy's collections, but this remains to be tested.